-For straightforward cases, even a single session can be beneficial.
-You can usually expect to see the beginnings of improvements in your relationship within four sessions.
-Yet, when there has been substantial damage to the relationship, such as in cases of infidelity, most couples find it helpful to attend regularly for several months, and then have occasional maintenance sessions.
+An otherwise healthy couple might start with two-hour sessions once a week, and need a month or two to make significant and lasting changes in relational patterns.
+Yet, when there has been substantial damage to the relationship, couples usually find it helpful to attend regularly for several months, and then have occasional maintenance sessions.

 This is a multi-step process for each of you: to accept a need for change, understand your problems, discover hope and courage, learn new attitudes, and practice new behaviors till they come easily.
 The length of time required is more dependent on you and your situation than on us.

-A few practitioners may claim to make very rapid progress, but when they fail and you complain, they can always claim that “You didn’t do the work needed” or “You weren’t ready.”
-We prefer not to abandon or “fire the client” when their case is not easy or simple.
-Be assured that there are no shortcuts or miracle methods, or else they would be taken up by every therapist.
+If a practitioner claims to make very rapid progress, beware that they can always claim that “You didn’t do the work needed” or “You weren’t ready.”
+I prefer not to abandon or “fire the client” when their case is not easy or simple.